kristianmandrup/ember-konacha-rails/README.md

 Please help provide more skeleton generators or improve the existing ones!!! :)

+_Notice: You can find more generators/scaffolders as part of [ember-tools](https://github.com/rpflorence/ember-tools/)_

 ## Installation

 Add this line to your application's Gemfile: